sebastianrohr/geocv/README.md

 ❌ Consider preprocessing the images

-❌ Build the transformer CNN
+✅ Build the transformer

-❌ Visualize the attention
+✅ Visualize the attention